Home

 CONTACT US

-Member List PowerPoint Presentation about the Committee Mardy Walker Assistive Listening System Available for Loan Grants Available
+Mardy Walker Assistive Listening System Grants Available The Advance

 The United Methodist Committee on Ministries with Deaf, Late-Deafened, Hard of Hearing, and Deaf-Blind People (formerly the National Committee on Deaf Ministries) was established as a mission initiative by the 1992 General Conference.
 The committee affirms -- as a foundational Christian belief -- that the ministry of God's people should be experienced without barriers.
 Committed to an inclusive Gospel, the Committee is helping the United Methodist Church to reach out to persons who are Deaf, deafened, hard-of-hearing or deaf-blind, using the most effective mode of communication, whether it be sign language and/or oral interpreting, and/or assistive technologies such as assistive listening devices or computer-assisted text translation.